 This chapter describes how to use Vantage Workflow Portal.
-Workflow Portal is a userconfigurable program, designed specifically for media process management.
+Workflow Portal is a userconfigurable program, designed specifically for operator-driven media processing systems.

 Workflow Portal is provided as a Windows program and a Web application.
 The Workflow Portal Windows program (called Workflow Portal Windows client), provides optimum performance and the full feature set.
-The Web application, which is called the Workflow Portal Web client, provides most of the features as the Windows client and enables platform-independent operation from any computer with a Web browser and a network or Internet connection to a Vantage domain.
+The Web application, which is called the Workflow Portal Web client, provides most of the features in the Windows client and enables platform-independent operation from any computer with a Web browser and a network or Internet connection to a Vantage domain.